Wake Forest University Department of Counseling

 Please remember that it is your responsibility to adhere to the highest standards for privacy, including HIPAA and FERPA regulations, regarding client confidentiality.
 Do not include clients’ names or initials in any written communication (e.g., emails, recording review forms).

 You are encouraged to record as many sessions as possible.
-Your university supervisor and/or lead faculty instructor may request additional recordings and/or transcriptions of sessions at any time in order to assess your clinical skills.
+Your university supervisor may request additional recordings and/or transcriptions of sessions at any time in order to assess your clinical skills.

 • Recordings should comply with the host site’s policies.